Assistant Professor of Sociology

 - Juvenile Delinquency and Youth at Risk

 - FYS: Violence: Causes and Consequences

 - Deviant Behavior and Social Controls

-In the past, I have also taught the following classes at Northeastern University or Eastern Nazarene College:
+In the past, I have also taught the following classes at other colleges or universities: Policing, Corrections and Alternatives, Prison Culture

 Publications + Presentations

 Peer Reviewed Publications (* indicates co-author is an Emmanuel College student or graduate)

 - Free, J. (under review).
 "We're brokers": How youth violence prevention workers intervene in the lives of high risk youth to reduce youth violence.